Walbottle Academy

 Walbottle Academy, previously 'Walbottle Campus and Walbottle Campus Technology College', is a large secondary Academy in Newcastle upon Tyne, England.
 It is one of the largest secondary academies in Newcastle.

 History

 The school first opened in 1959 as three schools on one site, a Grammar School and two Secondary Moderns.
 These later merged to become the single Walbottle Campus Technology College.
-The vast majority of the school's students come from feeder Primary Schools which are members of the Outer West Learning Trust, of which Walbottle Campus is an Associate Member.
-In 2008, Walbottle Campus received a new building as part of the governments 'Building Schools for the Future' PFI scheme.
-Previously named Walbottle Campus Technology College, the government removed the funding for the 'technology college' status therefore the school was renamed Walbottle Campus.
+The majority of the school's students come from feeder Primary Schools which are members of the Outer West Learning Trust, of which Walbottle Campus is an Associate Member.
+In 2008, Walbottle Campus received a new building as part of the government's Building Schools for the Future (BSF) private finance initiative scheme.
+Previously named Walbottle Campus Technology College, the government removed funding for the 'technology college' status and therefore the school was renamed Walbottle Campus.

 Academisation

 Following Walbottle Academy’s predecessor school's Ofsted inspection in February 2019 and the Inadequate judgement, Walbottle Campus began plans to convert to Academy Status.
 In July 2019, Walbottle Campus received its academy order from former Secretary of State for Education Damian Hinds and talks began between Multi Academy Trusts and the board of governors.